suveshmoza/Hashnode-Backup/cltlg2iu8000309l6c17m2zan.md

 JIT Compilers have several key components, each playing a crucial role in the compilation process.

-1. Interpreter: Initially JS code is interpreted by the JS Engine, which executes the code line by line.
+1. Interpreter: Initially JS code is interpreted by the JS Engine, which executes the code line by line, converting it into intermediate representations such as bytecode or AST (Abstract Syntax Tree).

 2. Monitor(Profiler): The monitor is responsible for continuously monitoring the code execution.
 The monitor tracks which part of the code is **warm** (less frequently used) and **hot** (more frequently used).